thpgamer/KEST3NL05EU-lokaverk/README.md

 # 7. Due to data loss the company policy requires backups weekly, assystem engineer you are required to schedule backups of home directories to run weekly at midnight each Friday.

-I created a backup directory with
+I created a backup directory on server 1 with

 ```
 sudo mkdir -p /backups